From Roger S. Conrad

 Companies are rated from A (highest quality) to F (lowest), depending on how many of these criteria are met.
 I then combine these ratings with my read of valuation criteria to deliver my buy/hold/sell ratings for all the companies in the coverage universe.
 All buy-rated companies are also assigned a target buy price, above which we do not advise buying.

-Every three months, the Utility Report Card highlights an in-depth explanation of Quality Grades and how the 200 or so companies I track stack up on each of the five factors.
+Every three months, the Utility Report Card highlights an in-depth explanation of Quality Grades and how every company I track stacks up on each of the five factors.

 While a great many factors go into determining each of these criteria, my guiding principal is that you always have to take into consideration both quantitative and the qualitative aspects to get a clear picture.